-H90 Control can connect to your H90 in two ways:
+H90 Control can connect to your devices in two ways:

-- 1. USB, directly to your device using the included USB cable. - 2.
-Wirelessly, using Bluetooth.
+- 1. All devices can connect directly using USB, using the included USB cable. - 2.
+The H90 can connect wirelessly, using Bluetooth.
 Checkout the Bluetooth section of the user manual for instructions and troubleshooting.